Editor and proofreader

 Dot Your Eyes Editing and Proofreading

-Professional Memberships: Full member of the Association of Editors, Proofreaders and Indexers (AFEPI); Entry-level Member of the Society for Editors and Proofreaders (SfEP).
+Professional Memberships: Full member of the Association of Editors, Proofreaders and Indexers (AFEPI Ireland); Advanced Professional Member of the Society for Editors and Proofreaders (SfEP).

 Special Interests: Education (philosophy, psychology, theory, textbooks); ethics; child development; social studies; autism studies; humanities; theology.